 Day 6 – Explore the waterfalls near Ubud

-Start your second day in Ubud by going on another waterfall hunting adventure, a must when spending 2 weeks in Bali!
-Although Tegenungan is one of the most famous waterfalls near Ubud, I decided to skip it since it’s very touristy.
+You can’t spend 2 weeks in Bali without going on another waterfall hunting adventure!
+This time, you’ll be visiting the waterfalls near Ubud.
+Although Tegenungan is one of the most famous waterfalls in the area, I decided to skip it since it’s very touristy.
 Here are the waterfalls that I recommend visiting instead:

 Tukad Cepung Waterfall

 Start off with Tukad Cepung waterfall which is situated about one hour from Ubud center.
-Set inside a cave, a 20 minutes hike down a set of stairs and through an ankle-deep river is required to get to this waterfall.
+Set inside a cave, a 20 minutes hike down a set of stairs and through an ankle-deep river is required to get to Tukad Cepung.

 Entrance fee: IDR 15k or US$ 1.10